wp-plugins/highlight-post-widget/readme.txt

 == Description ==

 The purpose of this plugin is simple.
 I want to list recents update of my posts.
-Similiar to default “Recent Post” by Wordpress, but this one sort the post by last modified time and enable to add a short note about change or update being made.
+Similiar to default “Recent Posts Widget” by Wordpress, but this one sort the post by last modified time and enable to add a short note about change or update being made.

-For example, I maintaince a “wordpress plugin” and create a post about that plugin.
-When time goes by, that post soon ‘disappeared’ from Home index and neglected by visitor when there are some new post published.
+For example, I maintaince a wordpress plugin (we name it, “Hollydolly Plugin”) and create a post about it on my blog.
+And because the nature of blog—when new posts are added the older ones are taken down automatically—it’s only a matter of time that post ‘disappeared’ from frontpage and no longer seen by visitor.
+So, when I release a new version of “Hollydolly Plugin” and updated the old post about it, unfortunately, there is no way I can do to ‘attract’ visitor to read (again) that post.

-Recently I release a new version of the plugin and updated the post.
-When I want to attract visitors that there is a new version of the plugin, unfortunately, there is no way I can do except to change it as sticky post– make it listed on the top of Home index.
+Right, in the new version of Wordpress (since version 2.7) there is an option to make it as sticky post—make it listed on the top of frontpage.
 But that not my choice.
 I want to list it on my sidebar and displayed all over my blog.
 So I create this plugin for that purpose.

 == Installation ==